jinwuma/china-landscapes/README.md

 initial documentation to set things up.
 UI Design:
     Map at left and middle, title and description on the right, master table at bottom.
+    Moving the mouse cursor left-right wise and each column